Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

 \section{Invariant Feature Learning}

 Invariant feature learning (IFL) is the task of identifying features of our data $\rmX$ that are predictive of $Y$ across a range of environments $\gE$.
 From a causal perspective, the causal parents $\pa(Y)$ are always predictive of $Y$ under any interventional distribution except where $Y$ itself has been intervened upon.
-This is because of the \emph{Principle of Independent Mechanisms} \cite{EOCI} (\Cref{def:pim}).
+This is because of the \emph{Principle of Independent Mechanisms} \citep{EOCI} (\Cref{def:pim}).

 IFL methods often simplify the governing SCM to focus on identifying the causal parents of $Y$.
 We can abstract a complex SCM into a simple SCM by collecting the causal parents of $Y$ into one variable, while the other variables are collected into another.
-The most general abstraction we found in the literature is the \emph{Style and Content Decomposition} (SCD) in \Cref{fig:general_SCD} \cite{style_content,DBLP:conf/icml/GongZLTGS16,DBLP:journals/ml/Heinze-DemlM21}.
+The most general abstraction we find in the literature is the \emph{Style and Content Decomposition} (SCD) in \Cref{fig:general_SCD} \citep{style_content,DBLP:conf/icml/GongZLTGS16,DBLP:journals/ml/Heinze-DemlM21}.
+Note that the SCD assumption \emph{itself} requires that no hidden confounders exist among these groups, which can be nontrivial in real applications (e.g., medical imaging with unmeasured confounders).

-\begin{mydef}{Style and Content Decomposition \cite{style_content,DBLP:conf/icml/GongZLTGS16}}{scd} The \emph{style and content decomposition} (SCD) is a causal graph of a data generating process (DGP) for $\rmX$ and $Y$.
-We call $\rmS$ the \emph{style} variables and $\rmC$ the \emph{content} variables, where both are assumed to be latent.
+\begin{mydef}{Style and Content Decomposition (SCD) \citep{style_content,DBLP:conf/icml/GongZLTGS16}}{scd} The SCD is a causal graph of a data generating process (DGP) for $\rmX$ and $Y$.
+We call $\rmS$ the \emph{style} variables and $\rmC$ the \emph{content} variables, and assume both are latent.
 The content variables group all of the causal parents of $Y$, $\pa(Y)$, while the style variables group the rest of the variables.
 The generations of $\rmX$ and $Y$ follow the distributions

 \end{mydef}